 14 July 2021

-With the 2022 edition of the Composing Competition now open, we thought that taking a look back at the most recent winning piece may inspire you to give it a shot...
+We thought that taking a look back at the most recent winning piece may inspire you to give it a shot next year...

 Slow-burning intensity, mystical harmonies and a story with bubbles: a unique and winning combination for a new piano piece, according to Erica Worth and her fellow judges of this year’s 2021 Composing Competition.